argoproj/argo-events/docs/sensors/triggers/http-trigger.md

 1. If you don't have Kubeless installed, follow the [installation](https://kubeless.io/docs/quick-start/).

-2. Lets create a basic function,
+2. Lets create a basic function.

         def hello(event, context):
           print event